He161sch/Silver/README.md

 <br>
 Say Cabo when you think you have fewer points then the other players.
 <br>
-The goal of this game is to have the fewest Points at the end, which determines the winner.
+The goal of this game is to have the fewest points at the end, which determines the winner.
 <br>
-Have fun playing our little Project :)
+Have fun playing our little project :)

 ## GameField
 ![GameField](src/main/images/GameField.png)